 People trying to identify accurate information about any topic can first identify the organizations they trust to have reliable information.
 Then, they can look for those organizations’ social media accounts to follow.

 People who post about or hint that they’re looking into an abortion have faced anything from support and encouragement to harassment and cruelty.
-Anyone looking to avoid online harassment can lock down their social media privacy settings with the free Block Party extension, and scrub your personal information from people-search sites.
+Anyone looking to avoid online harassment can lock down their social media privacy settings with the free Block Party extension, and scrub their personal information from people-search sites.
 They may also want to refrain from broadcasting their location and sharing photos, videos or screenshots that might unintentionally reveal browser tabs or background items that could reveal their plans.

 Know Your State’s Laws